FernandoCot/-DEPRECATED-TextToSpeechJS/README.md

-(Google) Text To Speech Studies - by Fernando Calixto 2020
+Text-To-Speech Studies in Javascript - by Fernando Calixto 2020